Work in Progress

 Abstract

-Labour supply decisisons of somewhat caring individuals
+Labour supply decisions of somewhat caring individuals